pellcorp/creality-wiki/docs/cartographer_flashing.md

 sudo -E $HOME/klippy-env/bin/python -c "import flash_usb as u; u.enter_bootloader('$CARTO_DEV')"
 ```

+!!! warning

-**IMPORTANT:** If you get a message like `ls: cannot access '/dev/serial/by-id/usb-Cartographer': No such file or directory`, it means you forgot the `*` in the command above or else your carto cable is incorrectly pinned
+    If you get a message like `ls: cannot access '/dev/serial/by-id/usb-*': No such file or directory`, it means you forgot the `*` in the command above, your carto cable is incorrectly pinned or
+    you are using a VM or WSL (against advice) and have not passed through the Cartographer USB Device!

 You should see a message like:

 ```
 Entering bootloader on /dev/serial/by-id/usb-Cartographer_614e_16000C000F43304253373820-if00
 ```

+!!! note

-**Note:** If the carto does not enter bootloader mode, it is possible you forgot to use sudo!
+    If the carto does not enter bootloader mode, it is possible you forgot to use sudo!

-**Note:** If your carto does show up in /dev/serial but won't enter bootloader mode, you will need to fix this with [DFU mode](#flashing-k1-firmware-via-dfu-mode)
+    If your carto does show up in /dev/serial but won't enter bootloader mode, you will need to fix this with [DFU mode](#flashing-k1-firmware-via-dfu-mode)

 ### Flashing